ljcooke/jekyll-seo-tag/docs/README.md

 Jekyll SEO Tag adds the following meta tags to your site:

-* Page title, with site title or description appended
 * Page description
 * Canonical URL
 * Next and previous URLs on paginated pages